Menopause Diet Plan

 Omega-3 fatsCardiovascular and mood supportSalmon, mackerel, sardines, walnuts, flaxseeds

-FibreGut health, cholesterol, blood sugar stabilityWholegrains, legumes, vegetables, fruit
+FibreGut health, cholesterol, blood glucose stabilityWholegrains, legumes, vegetables, fruit

 Top Phytoestrogen Food Sources